HRG-OFFICIAL/ApniDukaan-Ecommerce/COMPREHENSIVE_TEST_REPORT.md

 **RESULT: ✅ COMPREHENSIVE TEST PASSED**

-The ShopSphere e-commerce application is **production-ready** from an infrastructure and functionality perspective.
+The ApniDukaan e-commerce application is **production-ready** from an infrastructure and functionality perspective.
 While there are code quality improvements needed (linting issues, deprecation warnings), the core application architecture is solid and all critical functionality is operational.

 **Confidence Level**: 🟢 **HIGH** - Application is ready for development and testing workflows